We Offer Many Types of Dentures to Fit Our Patients’ Unique Needs

 Dentures allow patients with extensive tooth loss to comfortably chew, speak, and smile again with confidence.
 Parkway Dental in Albuquerque, NM, also places implant-supported dentures, which offer superior stability and health benefits compared to traditional dentures.
 By restoring your smile with customized dentures, you can enjoy improved aesthetics and dental function.
-Dr. Michael Haight and Dr. Rebecca Case are eager to discuss your denture options with you.
+Dr. Michael Haight is eager to discuss your denture options with you.

 Traditional dentures are made with a gum-colored base and artificial teeth devised to match your natural tooth enamel for realistic results.
 Your prosthetic device will be customized to fit securely and comfortably over your gums.
 Dentures rely on suction and a dental adhesive to hold them in place.
 Traditional dentures should be removed nightly for cleaning and to allow your gums to rest while you sleep.

 Typically anyone who is missing most or all their teeth is a good candidate for traditional full arch dentures

 When designing your denture, we will take a series of x-rays and impressions to create a 3D model of your smile.
 This model will be sent to a dental lab where technicians will manufacture your customized denture.
 The fabrication process typically takes two to three weeks.
 During your follow-up visit, we will check that your denture fits and demonstrate how to remove and care for the restoration at home.